hongdangdoan/hongdangdoan.github.io/_posts/2020-2-26-Install-And-Config_DHCP_On_CentOSMinimal.md

 ```
 iptables -A INPUT -p udp -m state --state NEW --dport 67 -j ACCEPT
 ```
-if you use another firewall service you should research the way to open port 67 UDP in your system Check if there is a DHCPd service that has been listened to socket port 67 udp
+If you use another firewall service you should research the way to open port 67 UDP in your system Check if there is a DHCPd service that has been listened to socket port 67 udp
 ```
 netstat -ulnp | grep 67